devtron-labs/charts/charts/in-clustercd/README.md

 or

-Devtron helm chart to deploy In-cluster to run the post and pre deployment devtron agents on apllication cluster, not on devtron cluster
+Devtron helm chart to deploy devtron-in-clustercd to run the post and pre deployment devtron agents on apllication cluster, not on devtron cluster

 ##Prerequisites